One of the things I’m very intentional about when leading a small group is building a sense of community and belonging.

-With this game you only have to remember your own name.
+With this game, you only have to remember your own name.
 Sounds pretty easy right?

-The aim of the game is get everyone to say their name as soon as the person on their right as quickly as possible.
+The aim of the game is to get everyone to say their name as soon as the person on their right as quickly as possible.

 Explain to your group it’s a time challenge and you’re going to time it.
-Choose a starting person and say “Start!”.
+Choose a starting person and say “Start!”

 One of the best ways I find to start a small church group is to just ask a simple question because it gets everyone talking, involved and sharing about themselves and getting to know each other.

-Here’s a few sample questions you could start with:
+Here are a few sample questions you could start with: